signalfx/signalfx-dotnet-tracing/docs/runtime-metrics.md

 ## Enable runtime metrics

 To enable runtime metrics, set the `SIGNALFX_RUNTIME_METRICS_ENABLED` environment variable to `true` for your .NET process.

+## Enable trace metrics

+To enable additional metrics related to traces, set the `SIGNALFX_TRACE_METRICS_ENABLED` environment variable to `true` for your .NET process.

 ## Metrics exporter settings